cryptd7777/ProxyMaster/README.md

 - The app is designed for Linux desktop environments.

 ## Troubleshooting
-- If you see permission errors, make sure `pkexec` is installed and you have admin rights.
+- If you see **permission errors**, make sure `pkexec` is installed and you have admin rights.
-- If PyQt6 is not available, the app will try to use PyQt5.
-- For missing package manager support, ensure the relevant manager is installed and in your PATH.

-## License
-MIT
+- If the **AppImage fails to launch**, check the section above for the required libraries on your distro.
+- On Wayland desktops, some functionality may require XWayland compatibility.